Academic Publications

 [Listen on YouTube]

 ‘Why Tell Ghost Stories?’
-Interview with Nadine Morton, The Northern Beaches Review, Sydney, 24 February 2021; reprinted in The Canberra Times, 25 February, 2021.
+Interview for The Northern Beaches Review, Sydney, 24 February 2021; reprinted in The Canberra Times, 25 February, 2021.

 [Northern Beaches Review] [Canberra Times]